Do you love animals and walking in nature?

 Tip #13.
 Set aside four to six hours for your visit

-The duration of your visit to the Night Safari in Singapore will vary based on whether you’re travelling with children, anyone with accessibility issues and what you choose to do while you’re there.
+The duration of your visit to the Night Safari in Singapore will vary based on whether you’re travelling with children or anyone with accessibility issues and what you choose to do while you’re there.

-But we’d suggest setting around four to six hours for your visit.
+But we’d suggest setting aside four to six hours for your visit.

 Please note that these timings don’t include queuing times or time spent getting to the park.

 Tip #14.
 There are a variety of ways to get to the Night Safari